LOADING ...

 Imagine being on one of them boats over to

-there at night on watch, else is either drunk
+there at night on watch, everyone else is either

-But you gotta stand and watch, for what.
+But you stand there and watch, for what.
 Only he

 knows, and he watching.
 You hear the waves